 In this advanced workshop, we'll have that conversation.
 We review ethical standards related to truth in therapy, their links to common moral and philosophical stances, policies that therapists adopt around secrets in couple and family work, and a number of case examples that cut directly to the limits of our desire and intention to be honest with clients.

 2 Hours CE.
-Video Format.
+Recorded Video Format (non-interactive).

 Articulate their own moral stance on when lying to clients may be necessary or appropriate

 Weigh the value they place on honesty against the value they place on other general ethical principles